olive travels: where to visit in May

 Festivals in Croatia

-Further south in the city of Split, Croatians celebrate Sudamja, the feast of St. Domnius, on 7 May.
-The city comes alive with processions, concerts, exhibitions and Dalmation feasts.
+In the city of Split, Croatians celebrate Sudamja, the feast of St. Domnius, on 7 May.
+In the lead up, the city comes alive with processions, concerts, exhibitions and Dalmation feasts.
 Explore Split’s fish and vegetable markets, where spring produce such as wild asparagus, crab and cuttlefish, is in abundance.
 Try Split's famous soparnik flatbreads stuffed with chard, garlic and olive oil with local wine, and Dalmatian John Dory fish stew in traditional taverns, before exploring local history and architecture.
 Hop on a ferry to the island of Šolta where you can explore olive groves and sample the famous wild rosemary honey.

 Remote island adventures in the Philippines